quoctm17/Summer2024_PRN231_NET1718_Group5_MomMomMilks/README.md

 1. **Run the backend:**

     ```bash
-    cd MomMomMilks/BE
+    cd MomMomMilks
     dotnet run
     ```

 2. **API Documentation:**
-   - Navigate to `https://localhost:5001/swagger` to view the API documentation.
+   - Navigate to `http://localhost:5215/swagger` to view the API documentation.

 ### Frontend

 1. **Run the frontend:**

     ```bash
-    cd MomMomMilks/FE
+    cd FE
     dotnet run
     ```

 2. **Access the application:**
-   - Navigate to `https://localhost:5000` to access the frontend application.
+   - Navigate to `http://localhost:5101` to access the frontend application.

 ## 🤝 Contributing